dheysonalves/prison_game_101/README.md

 ### Code

 The project was done with Unity 2017 using the monodevelop IDE in the C # language.
 It was the conclusion of the 3rd module of the course using simple methods with a graphical interface developed at Unity.
-The code file is in assets / TextController.cs
+The code file is [here](https://github.com/Dheyson/prison_game_101/blob/master/Assets/TextController.cs)